Table of Contents

 As an author, you also need to decide how your readers can use and share your article, without having to request express permission from you directly.
 Elsevier offers a variety of end user licenses, including non-commercial and commercial, so you can choose which one suits your manuscript best.

 Things to consider before selecting which end user license you want to choose include:

 - Understanding what each end user license allows, and the rights it grants your readers for using the article.

 - Checking if the funding body and/or institution have a policy that requires a specific end user license.

 - Reading the journal’s guide for authors to make sure it offers the end user license you want to utilize.

 More information on this topic is available here.

 What is the license process?

 Once you’ve selected the end user license, you’ll sign a publishing agreement to retain your copyright, but grant publishing rights to the journal.
 The publisher will then make your article available online, based on your end user license.
-However you define your end user license will dictate how your readers can share and use your article.
+However, you define your end user license, which will dictate how your readers can share and use your article.